If you are searching for a generator that can work around or power your entire home, then a 7500-watt generator might be the right choice.

-However, being able to run them at all is significant because it means you can turn on the air conditioner or heat for a while before unplugging them and using the rest of your home once the temperature has cooled.
+However, running them is significant because you can turn on the air conditioner or heat for a while before unplugging them and using the rest of your home once the temperature has cooled.

 If you want to keep the temperature consistent while also utilizing other equipment, a space heater or window air conditioner is probably the way to go.